peteroupc/html3dutil/doc/tutorial-glmath.md

 There is one method that deals with planes:

-* MathUtil.planeNormalizeInPlace - Converts the plane to a form in which its normal has a length of 1.
+* <a href="MathUtil.md#MathUtil.planeNormalizeInPlace">MathUtil.planeNormalizeInPlace</a> - Converts the plane to a form in which its normal has a length of 1.

 <a id=Boxes></a>